 This letter is long overdue.
 During my first few months in med school I already wanted to write that I am sorry for so many things but I have been immersed in my new world, by my new responsibilities and by so many changes that happened to me.
-These past months have been a journey to different peaks of emotions and to phases of painful adjustments.
-Every single day I wished and hoped that I could do the same things and be the same person but med school demands more of my time, effort and myself that I failed to keep my old self and old routine.
+This academic year has been a journey to different peaks of emotions and to phases of painful adjustments.
+Every single day I wish and hope that I could do the same things and be the same person but med school demands more of my time, effort and myself that I failed to keep my old self and old routine.

 I didn’t leave and I didn’t forget but I had to change myself.
 I had to let go those distracting, toxic and negative baggage I carried inside me, I had to suppress for a while my creative and artistic side to spend more time learning medicine, I had to set aside my luxuries of life, creative plans, I had to reject opportunities that were knocking on my door and to say good bye to people that I could no longer accommodate in my life, I had to choose between two things I love the most and give up the lesser important one.
 Some goals I had to let go forever, some I had to set aside for a while.